hyperledger-labs/perun-doc/source/node/introduction.rst

 8. Close the session:

 Since the open channels are closed, the session can be closed with the same command as in step 6.
-This should return a success response as show below.
+This should return a success response as shown below.

 .. code-block::